Skip to content

 Payroll is a vital business process for managing employee benefits, calculating taxes, and ensuring compliance with government regulations.
 Not to mention the role it plays in improving efficiency and employee retention.
 Both of which are as important as ever, thanks to an enduring, industry-wide labor shortage.

-In this guide, we’ll give contractors everything they need to know to understand the basics of construction payroll.
+In this guide, we’ll give contractors everything they need to know to understand the basics of construction payroll and the importance of efficient payroll management.

 What is construction payroll?